hapax/hapax.github.io/assets/form.md

 We break stuff down, so that's how the universe works; we play with mathematical objects, so they exist.

+But like Platonism, reductionism is a convenient fiction, or rather, a caricature in which some things are emphasised at the cost of others.
+Given the reverence philosophers have for the ontological jugments of science, it's worth asking: what does science really tell us about the universe?
+Does explanation go upwards as well?
+What sorts of objects are necessary for explanation?
+Is there evidence for eliminativism, or against it?
+These questions

 #### What is a particle?